Gulf War Syndrome, Anthrax Vaccine, Squalene: What Made Service Members Ill?

 While the VA does acknowledge certain presumptive conditions for Gulf War veterans, obtaining benefits isn’t always easy.

-When claiming that a condition is service-related due to the anthrax vaccine, or any in-service vaccine, one must be able to rule out all other possibilities.
-One former military service member was able to get genetic testing to show her brain disorder was not genetic and therefore more likely than not due to the anthrax vaccine.
 However, it can be difficult and expensive to obtain proof.
 Being able to show reactivity within a short period of time after vaccination and having a strong timeline is helpful.
 Legal and health care experts can assist in working your claim if you feel that a vaccine has caused a disabling condition.

 Have Questions About Your Claim?

 Recipients of anthrax vaccines, as well as those suffering from Gulf War Syndrome, may be eligible for VA disability compensation.
 If you have questions about your VA disability claim, contact the team at Hill & Ponton today.
+You can learn more about resources for Gulf War veterans on the VA’s website (VA.gov).